-Title of the course: Informatics 1 NEPTUN-code: RMEIN1ABNE Weekly teaching hours: l+cw+lb 1+0+3 Credit: 4 Exam type: tm Course leader: Eszter Kormány, Dr. Position: senior lecturer Required preliminary knowledge:
+Title of the course: Informatics I. NEPTUN-code: RMEIN1ABNE Weekly teaching hours: l+cw+lb Credit: 4 Exam type: tm

+1+0+3

+Course leader: Position: Required preliminary knowledge: knowledge:

+Eszter Kormány, Dr. senior lecturer -

+Curriculum:

 The aim of the course is to form a basis of informatics for the respective university studies and for the subsequent engineering career as well.
 Throughout the lectures one will receive insight of the formation, development, current state and areas of development related to the science of informatics.
 The course covers computer architectures and the necessary hardware and software components as well as the application of the ethical and safe use.